flim-labs/spectroscopy-py/docs/v1.1/index.md

 Beside the Time Span input field, you'll find the switch to activate the Free Running mode.
 By activating it, you can start a data acquisition without a predetermined maximum duration; the software will continue to acquire data until you click the stop button.
-When the Free Running mode is active, the 'Acquisition time' field is disabled, and the File size of the exported file cannot be pre-calculated because its size depends on the duration of data acquisition.
+When the Free Running mode is active, the [acquisition time](#acquisition-time) input field is disabled, and the File size of the exported file cannot be pre-calculated because its size depends on the duration of data acquisition.
 The longer the duration, the larger the size will be.

 <p align="right">(<a href="#video">check the video</a>) (<a href="#readme-top">back to top</a>)</p>